AscendLab

 Video Compressor Guide

-Reference for compressing short videos with ffmpeg.wasm in the browser, including formats, CRF, resolution, audio bitrate, mobile limits, and errors.
+Reference for compressing short videos with ffmpeg.wasm in the browser, including quick presets, MP4/WebM output, CRF, resolution, audio bitrate, mobile limits, and errors.

 Quick answer

-Choose a local video, select MP4 or WebM output, adjust CRF, max width, and audio bitrate, then start compression.
+Choose a local video, start from a quick preset for upload, chat/email, readable UI demos, or silent preview, then adjust MP4/WebM output, CRF, max width, and audio bitrate before compression.
 The tool loads ffmpeg.wasm after processing begins and is intended for short practical clips rather than long professional editing jobs.

 Supported input